sigasi/sigasi_insights/content/releasenotes/sigasi-2.16.md

 -   ticket 2488 : Opening Eclipse project from the command line uses the folder name instead of project name
--   ticket 2489 : Missing generic in hierarchy view (default value)
+-   ticket 2489 : Missing generic in Hierarchy View (default value)
 -   ticket 2619 : Scoping problem with casting in when clause
 -   ticket 2623 : Expect no hyperlinks in whitespace
 -   ticket 2579 : Vertical align breaks down after “others” clause.